0x6b/typster/README.md

 > typst-cli [defaults](https://github.com/typst/typst-assets/blob/5ca2a6996da97dcba893247576a4a70bbbae8a7a/src/lib.rs#L67-L80) are always embedded.

 > [!Warning]
-> The crate won't search system fonts to ensure the reproducibility.
+> - The crate won't search system fonts to ensure the reproducibility.
 All fonts you need should be explicitly added via [`CompileParams.font_paths`](https://github.com/0x6b/typster/blob/main/src/compile.rs#L21).
+> - Embedding fonts will produce a large binary.

 ## Testing